VarshilK/Varshil_BlueStampPortfolio/index.md

 My starter project is a RetroArcade Game Console that uses soldering to hold the parts in place and complete the circuit.
    - Some challenges I faced when building this project where that the solder would often touch between 2 different parts, which causes a short circuit, which can damage the batteries and parts in the project.

-   - I enjoyed learning how to ...
+   - I enjoyed learning how to solder, and gained knowledge on electric components and how to transfer the current between the board and other components of the project

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.